-Academic work on the extent to which a person will be influenced by targeted political online ads is still scarce, and hints towards demographics, place of residence, and political ideology all playing a role \citep{liberini2018politics}.
-There is, however, a large body of research on people's beliefs about the effect of undesirable persuasive mass communication on others, documenting that they generally believe that others are influenced by it to larger extent than themselves.
+Academic work on the extent to which a person will be influenced by targeted online political ads, while still scarce, does suggest that demographics, place of residence, and political ideology all play a role in determining this phenomenon \citep{liberini2018politics}.
+There is, however, a large body of research on people's beliefs about the effect of undesirable persuasive mass communication on others, documenting that people generally believe that others are influenced by it to a larger extent than they are themselves.
 This phenomenon is known as the third-person effect \citep{Davison1983, perloff1993third} (See SI Appendix for a discussion).
 Past studies have shown that the strength of the third-person effect increases with social distance to the "other" \citep{white1997considering, perloff1999third, jang2018third}.
-Furthermore, the third-person effect predicts that people not only believe that others are more influenced by undesirable mass communication, they also take action to rectify the consequences of such persuasive messages \citep{xu2008does}.
-High levels of polarization and mistrust between Democrats and Republicans in the U.S. suggest that the social distance between partisans is large \citep{bordalo2016stereotypes, iyengar2019origins, ahler2018parties, mason2018uncivil, martherus2019party, Lees2019, moore2020partisan}.
-Hence, the potential presence of the third-person effect combined with a high social distance between parties implies that both Republicans and Democrats might believe that opposing partisans are influenced to a larger extent by targeted political advertising than supporters of their own party.
-Crucially, this means that the opposing party is perceived to gain more from using mobilizing messages directed at their own electorate than one's own party.
-According to the literature on the third-person effect, this implies that people who believe voters of the other party are more influenced than voters of their own party also support regulation against targeted political ads.
+Furthermore, the third-person effect predicts that people not only believe that others are more influenced by undesirable mass communication, but that these people also take action to rectify the consequences of such persuasive messages \citep{xu2008does}.
+High levels of polarization and mistrust between Democrats and Republicans in the United States suggest that the social distance between partisans is large \citep{bordalo2016stereotypes, iyengar2019origins, ahler2018parties, mason2018uncivil, martherus2019party, Lees2019, moore2020partisan}.
+Hence, the potential presence of the third-person effect, combined with a large social distance between the parties, suggests that both Republicans and Democrats may believe that opposing partisans are influenced by targeted political advertising to a larger extent than are supporters of their own party.
+Crucially, this means that the opposing party is perceived as gaining more from the use of mobilizing messages directed at their own electorate than is one's own party.
+As a result, according to the literature on the third-person effect, it can be inferred that people who believe voters of the other party are more influenced by targeted political ads than are voters of their own party will also support regulation of this advertisingF.

-We therefore further hypothesize that supporters of each party believe that supporters of the opposing party are influenced by targeted political advertising more strongly.
-As a consequence, they believe that the other party experiences an advantage from targeted political online ads and therefore favor stricter regulation as this would be in their partisan self-interest.
-To test these hypotheses in our experiment, we measure participants' beliefs about the effect of targeted political advertising on co-partisans and supporters of the opposing party and their attitudes toward regulation.
-To establish a causal link between partisan self-interest and attitudes toward regulation, we exogenously manipulate participants' beliefs about the effect of targeted political advertising.
+We therefore further hypothesize that supporters of each party believe that supporters of the opposing party are more strongly influenced by targeted political advertising than they themselves are.
+As a consequence, they believe that the other party experiences an advantage from targeted online political ads and, therefore, favor stricter regulation, perceiving it to be in their partisan self-interest.
+To test these hypotheses in our experiment, we measured participants' beliefs about the effect of targeted political advertising on both co-partisans and supporters of the opposing party, as well as their respective attitudes toward regulation.
+To establish the existence of a causal link between partisan self-interest and attitudes toward regulation, we exogenously manipulated participants' beliefs about the effect of targeted political advertising.